Locke Estate

-The Locke Nature Reserve, also known as the Locke Estate, is an area of Crown land located on the coast of Geographe Bay near Caves Road approximately 10 km west of the town of Busselton.
+The Locke Estate is an area of Crown land located on the coast of Geographe Bay near Caves Road approximately 10 km west of the town of Busselton.
 Comprising an area of 37.5 ha, the estate was designated an A-Class Reserve in the 1920s for the purposes of "Recreational Campsites and Group Holiday accommodation".

-The estate was divided into 16 sites which have been leased to churches and community organisations at minimal rates.
+The estate was divided into 16 sites which have been leased to churches and community organisations.
 The presence of the church sites throughout the estate has led to the area being known locally as the "Holy Mile".

 The Locke Estate provides low-cost accommodation along one of the most expensive real estate locations in the South West region of Western Australia.
 As an A-Class Reserve the land cannot be sold and has the highest level of protection.

+The estate was gazetted as a nature reserve with a size of 222 hectare on 11 February 1992.

 In 2018, a bridge was built from the reserve across the Buayanyup River to link two previously isolated populations of western ringtail possums.